NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 The Intuition
 =============

-Long story short - the idea behind DEE is to train extra ML model that will directly estimate the value of the error function of the monitored model.
+Long story short - the idea behind DLE is to train extra ML model that will directly estimate the value of the error function of the monitored model.
 For clarity we call this model a :term:`nanny model` and sometimes we refer to the monitored model as a :term:`child model`.
 Each